toolleeo/cli-apps/README.md

 * [trash-cli](https://github.com/sindresorhus/trash-cli) - Move files and folders to the trash.
 * [tre](https://github.com/dduan/tre) - `tree` command improved with git awareness, editor aliasing, and colors.
 * [tree](https://gitlab.com/OldManProgrammer/unix-tree) - "Recursive directory listing command that produces a depth indented listing of files".
+* [TUI Archiver](https://codeberg.org/dnalor/tuiarchiver/) - A TUI/CLI application to list / manage archives.
+Can be used stand-alone and has some features for integrating with TUI file managers
 * [twf](https://github.com/wvanlint/twf) - Standalone tree view file explorer.
 * [vidir](https://github.com/trapd00r/vidir) - vidir allows editing of the contents of a directory in a text editor.
 * [watchexec](https://github.com/watchexec/watchexec) - Executes commands in response to file modifications.